 Here are CarMax’s top 10 states for sales of these eco-friendly vehicles in 20181:

 States with the lowest sales of hybrids and EVs were Louisiana (1.57%), Mississippi (1.54%) and Delaware (1.44%).
 Today, there are over four million hybrids and EVs on the road in the US!
 Clearly, electric vehicle and hybrid growth has taken off, and these vehicles, are here to stay.
 Some of the reasons for this growth include:

 - Corporate Average Fuel Economy (CAFE) mandates.
 At this writing, the federal government is requiring automakers to increase the overall mpg ratings on its vehicles; there’s a CAFE mandate to improve fuel economy so passenger vehicles can achieve goals of 50 miles per gallon in the not-too-distant future.
 Hybrid technology can help automakers to reach these goals.

 - Technology innovation.
 As automakers refine and improve their hybrid and EV technologies, the benefit to consumers improves.
 Boosted battery power means more distance you can cover on a single charge.
 Five years ago, who thought a car like the Chevy Bolt could drive 238 miles before needing a recharge?
 Batteries weigh less today than in the early days, and less weight means more range.
 Use of more lightweight materials like aluminum will also help to boost range.

-The best hybrid cars and plug-in hybrid cars, including the top 10 hybrid cars of 2016, are already rolling on our streets and highways, and there are even more and better models on automakers’ drawing boards.
-There’s never been a better time to own and drive a hybrid or EV.
-We’re looking forward to selling more of these vehicles in the years to come.
+The best hybrid cars and plug-in hybrid cars, including the best hybrid cars of 2018, are already rolling on our streets and highways.
+There are even more models on automakers’ drawing boards.
+There’s never been a better time to own and drive a hybrid or EV, and we’re looking forward to selling more of these vehicles in the years to come.